decentralized-identity/jsonld-document-loader/README.md

 That's why linked data formats like JSON-LD and CBOR-LD are so valuable.

 They solve this problem, without requiring you to forever be a customer of a particular vendor, by making the vendor's data portable and interoperable outside of the software which created it...

-Don't be suprised if you see Linked Data haters in the wild...

-Massive corporations that have aquired large amounts of private user and corporate information are trying hard to prevent users from leaving centralized platforms with semantically unambigious copies of _their own_ data!